francescofiorella/computational_intelligence_2022_2023/exam/README.md

 ### Cross-over

-Given two individual, merge them by taking a random $num$ of numbers of the first one and $NUM\_ROWS - num$ numbers of the second one, twice (for both the lists in the individuals).
+Given two individual, merge them by taking a random $num$ of numbers of the first one and $x - num$ numbers of the second one, twice (for both the lists in the individuals).

 ### Mutation